Vebjørn Rodal: Biography

 By finishing third in the final of the 1995 World Championships, he established himself as one of the top 800 m runners in the world, and was among the medal contenders for the 1996 Summer Olympics, held in Atlanta.
 Not present at the Olympics was world champion Wilson Kipketer, who had emigrated from Kenya to Denmark, but wasn't allowed to run for his new country by the Kenyans.
 This made the final wide open.
 Rodal made the final, which was run in a blistering pace.
 Rodal overtook most of the field in his second lap, and took the lead at the last bend, crossing the line first in a new Olympic record of 1:42.58, which stood until the 2012 Summer Olympics.
 With four runners under 1:43, the final was one of the fastest 800 m ever run.

-The Olympic title would remain Rodal's only international victory.
-He failed to make the final of the Sydney Olympics in 2000, finishing seventh in his semi-final.
-He more or less retired afterwards, although he has entered national competitions on occasion.
+After failing to qualify for the 800 m event final at the 2000 Summer Olympics in Sydney and finishing seventh in the semi-final, Rodal retired from competing internationally due to injuries and lack of motivation.
+He has later entered national competitions on occasion.
+Since 2010, Rodal has worked as a track and field commentator for NRK.
+From 2016 to 2019, he was a part of the coaching staff at Norwegian football club Rosenborg where he focused on the players' speed and acceleration.